jameelhassan/PromptAlign/README.md

 <hr>

 ## Main Contributions
-* Given only a single test sample, we introduce a distribution alignment strategy for V-L models to improve test-time adaptation
+* **Distribution alignment using a single sample:** Given only a single test sample, we introduce a distribution alignment strategy for V-L models to improve test-time adaptation using lightweight prompt learning strategy.
-* The proposed strategy formulates a distribution alignment loss that utilizes offline computed source data statistics to encourage the test sample token distributions to be aligned with the source data token distributions.
+* **Offline statistics for distribution alignment:** The proposed strategy formulates a distribution alignment loss that utilizes offline computed source data statistics to encourage the test sample token distributions to be aligned with the source data token distributions.
+This harmonically combines token distribution alignment with entropy minimization using multi-modal prompt learning.
-* Since CLIP-pre-training data is not publicly released, we study the statistics of ImageNet as a possible candidate for the source distribution, and our empirical results show that ImageNet is an effective proxy source dataset for large-scale V-L models such as CLIP.
+* **Proxy Source dataset:** Since CLIP-pre-training data is not publicly released, we study the statistics of ImageNet as a possible candidate for the source distribution, and our empirical results show that ImageNet is an effective proxy source dataset for large-scale V-L models such as CLIP.

 ## Installation
-For installation and other package requirements, please follow the instructions detailed in [INSTALL.md](https://github.com/jameelhassan/PromptAlign/blob/main/docs/INSTALL.md)
+For installation and other package requirements, please follow the instructions detailed in [INSTALL.md](https://github.com/jameelhassan/PromptAlign/blob/master/docs/INSTALL.md)

 ## Data Preparation
-Please follow the instructions at [DATASETS.md](https://github.com/jameelhassan/PromptAlign/blob/main/docs/datasets.md) to prepare all datasets.
+Please follow the instructions at [DATASETS.md](https://github.com/jameelhassan/PromptAlign/blob/master/docs/datasets.md) to prepare all datasets.

 ## Run PromptAlign
-Please refer to the [RUN.md](https://github.com/jameelhassan/PromptAlign/blob/main/docs/run.md) for detailed instructions on training, evaluating and reproducing the results using our pre-trained models.
+Please refer to the [RUN.md](https://github.com/jameelhassan/PromptAlign/blob/master/docs/run.md) for detailed instructions on training, evaluating and reproducing the results using our pre-trained models.

 ### Results